-I am not an ism or member of any divided ("organised") religion.
+I am not an 'ism' or member of any divided ("organised") religion.
 Instead, I practice religion as its meaning implies--service to others as a verb.
-No church, dogma or creed is necessary to understand our common duty to others.
+No church, dogma or creed is necessary to understand our common duty to others (MUNI).
 Beyond the illusion of our life, we are the very definition of being and higher mind.
 There are many pathways to this realization.
+Our primary pathway is the baptism (immersion into life) we all occupy as the Son (image of God) hanging from the cross (body).

 My own view has changed over the years, realizing that division into a named faith is not the same as unity with all suffering beings.
 While knowledge leads to death, truth (service to others) leads to life.
 Knowledge is the outer garment of ego.
 Truth is the inner realization of the heart.
 Unity comes when we roll the stone of the tomb away, realizing our common identity with God inside ourselves and others.
-Faith is simply knowing unity from our common universal nature--Love.
-From this, identity is realized and not divided into relatives.
+Faith is simply knowing unity from our common universal nature--Love, which shows itself as our common identity.
+From this, identity is realized and not divided into relatives, but one in unity and equality to each other (yoga).
 One Son represents the single relative to God's own identity, which is the essence of both Buddhism and Christianity.
 Unity is beyond division of either.

 God is not divided by a name, but is instead the identity we all share equally in one common bond of unity.
 If faith were based on knowledge, it would not be faith at all.
-Faith implies faithfulness to others through a mutually dependent relationship.
+Faith implies faithfulness to others through a mutually dependent relationship (the gift of salvation / liberation).
 While judgment divides, discernment unites.
-Taken on faith, we understand that God is not known with knowledge, but understood through compassion for others.
+Taken on faith, we understand that God is not known with knowledge, but understood through compassion for others (unity of our central identity).
 Love and Hope are never seen, but experienced.
 If you realize this much, you realize the entire territory--One Mind, One Heart and One Unity.
-My religion is the pursuit of this love in myself.
-I fully understand that others are part of this eternal self.
+My religion is the pursuit of this love in myself (all others).
+I fully understand that others are part of this eternal self (All in All / Corinthians 15).
 This is what it means to "know thyself."
+Who are YOU?

 What does it mean to be set free by Truth, no longer bound to the bondage of illusion?